Capstan equation

-The capstan equation or belt friction equation, also known as Euler-Eytelwein's formula (after Leonhard Euler and Johann Albert Eytelwein), relates the hold-force to the load-force if a flexible line is wound around a cylinder (a bollard, a winch or a capstan).
+The capstan equation or belt friction equation, also known as Euler–Eytelwein formula (after Leonhard Euler and Johann Albert Eytelwein), relates the hold-force to the load-force if a flexible line is wound around a cylinder (a bollard, a winch or a capstan).

+It also applies for fractions of one turn as occur with rope drives or band brakes.

 Because of the interaction of frictional forces and tension, the tension on a line wrapped around a capstan may be different on either side of the capstan.
 A small holding force exerted on one side can carry a much larger loading force on the other side; this is the principle by which a capstan-type device operates.

 A holding capstan is a ratchet device that can turn only in one direction; once a load is pulled into place in that direction, it can be held with a much smaller force.
 A powered capstan, also called a winch, rotates so that the applied tension is multiplied by the friction between rope and capstan.
 On a tall ship a holding capstan and a powered capstan are used in tandem so that a small force can be used to raise a heavy sail and then the rope can be easily removed from the powered capstan and tied off.

 In rock climbing this effect allows a lighter person to hold (belay) a heavier person when top-roping, and also produces rope drag during lead climbing.